Music

 TreeSongs: Feel it

-Picking up where Mittoo, Ranglin and Hibbert left off, the debut album ‘Treesongs’ brings you the mellow Jazzy side of Reggae with the deepest African roots and a hint of Latin vibe.
+Picking up where Mittoo, Ranglin and Hibbert left off, the debut album ‘Treesongs: A Windrush Breeze’ brings you the mellow Jazzy side of Reggae with the deepest African roots and a hint of Latin vibe.

 Produced in Uganda, Jamaica and London, ‘TreeSongs’ is the real thing: improvised musical conversations between players with something meaningful to say, full of truthful statements (‘for the record’) on the experience of being human.